HOA laws — New York

 Is mediation required for HOA disputes in New York?

-What law governs HOAs in New York?
+What statute or law governs HOAs in New York?

 HOA Laws in Other States